Tortoise-Community/Tortoise-Pastebin/README.md

 `DATABASE_URL="postgres://user:password@host:port/database_name"`

-`PORT=XXXX` this is the port on which the paste server is served.

 Also if you keep getting auth_failed even tho you're sure your databas url is correct then downgrade postgres adapter with `npm install pg@6`

 ## Installation